User Activity box

 - Click ‘Add a comment’

 - Click on the button next to Public or Private.
+Public comments are seen by all Trove users, and private comments are only seen by you.
 You must be logged in to add a private comment.

 - Type comment into the text box